monome/docs/norns/maiden.md

 ### SERIAL (NO WIFI)

 Without WIFI, you can connect to norns via USB-UART by connecting the power cable to your computer.
-On Mac/linux do:
+On Mac/linux, open a terminal and type:

+- `screen /dev/tty.usb`
+- then, press TAB to autocomplete your serial number
+- then type `115200`

-`screen /dev/tty.usb(tab) 115200`
+So, in total: `screen /dev/tty.usb[TAB KEY] 115200`

+If you see a blank screen, press ENTER.

-Where `(tab)` appears hit TAB to autocomplete the serial number.
-Login is the same as above.
+You'll be asked for login credentials.
+Login is the same as SSH above.